mribs/startup/README.md

 In order to get the styling I want, I end up using a mix of regular CSS and Bootstrap.

 Also there are several ways to do CSS, the two main being internal (in the HTML) and external (a .css file)

+As a whole, JS is pretty easy to incorporate.
+That being said, DON'T FORGET TO LINK THE JS FILE TO IT'S RESPECTIVE HTML FILE.
+That caused me a lot of grief with simon.

+### Notes from review
+Dns record to another record use CNAME (alias) (‘A’ record for IP address)

+—know some json syntax— i.e. double quotes, null (!never undefined!)

+“Pals before marriage” (ie. Content => padding, border =>margins

+Reduce takes an array and reduces it to a single value

+<li> list item (something in the list)

+<ul> unordered list